What Is This All About???

 say once again that the puishment should fit the crime.
 But I can be lenient -

-needle "hurts") and the rest to kill them.
+the needle "hurts") and the rest to kill them.
 That's good enough for me and it

 should be good enough for society.
 And it shouldn't take 20 years to exact